 - processed in a manner that ensures appropriate security of the personal data; it is stored in secure systems and only transferred by secure means.

 We are also responsible for complying with and demonstrating this compliance with data protection legislation.
-This accountability (the seventh data protection principle) takes the form of adopting and implementing data protection policies, taking a data protection by design and default approach, having written contracts with organisations that process personal data on our behalf, documenting the data we hold, carrying out data protection impact assessments, and having an individual (the Head of Data Security) who carries out the tasks of a Data Protection Officer (DPO).
+This accountability takes the form of adopting and implementing data protection policies, taking a data protection by design and default approach, having written contracts with organisations that process personal data on our behalf, documenting the data we hold, carrying out data protection impact assessments, and having an individual (the Head of Data Security) who carries out the tasks of a Data Protection Officer (DPO).

 What kinds of personal information do we collect and how?

-We collect personally identifiable information for the following purposes:
+We collect personal data for the following purposes:

 - Data about teachers or pupils or other respondents